tradeflow-ai/mobile/_docs/phases/03-polish.md

 1.  **Upgrade to Calendar UI:** Replace the list-based schedule view with a full, interactive calendar interface using `react-native-big-calendar`.
 2.  **Enable Advanced Views:** Implement weekly and monthly planning views to provide users with a broader look at their schedule.

+### Feature 8: Agent Self-Improvement via In-Context Learning
+Implement an advanced feedback loop where the agent learns from user behavior.
+Instead of just verifying a plan, every user interaction becomes a training example.

+1.  **Log User Feedback:** Systematically capture every user approval (positive example) and modification (corrective example) of the AI-generated plans.
+2.  **Create Example Injection Service:** Build a service that retrieves the most relevant positive and corrective examples from the feedback log.
+3.  **Enhance Agent Prompts:** Update the core agent prompts to include a section for these dynamic, in-context examples, allowing the LLM to infer user preferences rather than being given hardcoded rules.

 ---

 ## Team Task Allocation